 Petuum industrializes AI, turning businesses into owners, builders and informed users

-We create the standardized building blocks for assembling AI affordably and sustainably.
-Visit our CASL (Composable, Automatic and Scalable ML) open source project to learn more!
+My startup, Petuum, creates the standardized building blocks for assembling AI affordably and sustainably.

 We're humbled and thrilled to be part of the WEF Tech Pioneers 2018, the CB Insights AI 100 list in 2017 and 2018, the Pittsburgh Technology Council AI Innovator of the Year 2018, and the Timmy Awards 2018 Best Tech Startup Finalists.
 Info and videos:

 The CASL Ecosystem - [Video]